NeXTLinux/nextlinux-engine/docs/content/docs/quickstart/_index.md

 Policy ID: 2c53a13c-1765-11e8-82ef-23527761d060
 ```

 **Note:** This document is intended to serve as a quickstart guide.
-Before moving further with Anchore to explore the scanning, policy evaluation, image content reporting, CI/CD integrations and other capabilities, it is highly recommended that you enhance your learning by reading the [Overview]({{< ref "/docs/general" >}}) sections to gain a deeper understanding of fundamentals, concepts, and proper usage.
+Before moving further with Nextlinux to explore the scanning, policy evaluation, image content reporting, CI/CD integrations and other capabilities, it is highly recommended that you enhance your learning by reading the [Overview]({{< ref "/docs/general" >}}) sections to gain a deeper understanding of fundamentals, concepts, and proper usage.

 ### Next Steps

-Now that you have Anchore Engine running, you can begin to learning more about Anchore Architecture, Anchore Concepts and Anchore Usage.
+Now that you have Nextlinux Engine running, you can begin to learning more about Nextlinux Architecture, Nextlinux Concepts and Nextlinux Usage.

-- To learn more about Anchore Engine, go to [Overview]({{< ref "/docs/general" >}})
+- To learn more about Nextlinux Engine, go to [Overview]({{< ref "/docs/general" >}})
-- To learn more about Anchore Concepts, go to [Concepts]({{< ref "/docs/general/concepts" >}})
+- To learn more about Nextlinux Concepts, go to [Concepts]({{< ref "/docs/general/concepts" >}})
-- To learn more about using Anchore Usage, go to [Usage]({{< ref "/docs/usage" >}})
+- To learn more about using Nextlinux Usage, go to [Usage]({{< ref "/docs/usage" >}})

 ### Optional: Enabling Prometheus Monitoring